Mmmm.... Swiss chard.

 It's delicious, nutritious, and super versatile for cooking.

-I love chard raw, shredded or torn into salads or slaws, quickly sautéed with some garlic and olive oil, or tossed into soup or stews for the perfect finishing touch.
+I love chard raw in salads or slaws, quickly sautéed with some garlic and olive oil, or tossed into soup or stews for the perfect finishing touch.

 But there's one preparation I come back to again and again.

-The nice thing is, you can do this with pretty much any green.
-Spinach, kale, collards, beet greens, etc. It's a great easy prep-method you'll come back to again and again.
+The nice thing is, you can use the cooking method with pretty much any green.
+(Spinach, kale, collards, beet greens, etc.)

 Recipe